 Main page: Wikipedia:Manual of Style/Capital letters

-Wikipedia article titles and section headings use sentence case, not title case; see Wikipedia:Article titles and § Section headings.
+Wikipedia article titles and section headings use sentence case, not title case; see WP:Article titles and § Section headings.
 For capitalization of list items, see § Bulleted and numbered lists.
-Other points concerning capitalization are summarized below.
-Full information can be found at Wikipedia:Manual of Style/Capital letters.
-The central point is that Wikipedia does not capitalize something unless it is consistently capitalized in a substantial majority of independent, reliable sources.
+Other points concerning capitalization are summarized below; full information can be found at WP:Manual of Style/Capital letters.

 Titles of works

-Capitalization in foreign-language titles varies, even over time within the same language; generally, retain the style of the original for modern works, and follow the usage in current[i] English-language reliable sources for historical works.
-When written in the Latin alphabet, many of these items should also be in italics, or enclosed in quotation marks.
+Capitalization in foreign-language titles varies, even over time within the same language; generally, retain the style of the original for modern works, and follow the usage in English-language reliable sources for historical works.
+Many of these items should also be in italics, or enclosed in quotation marks.

 Titles of people

-Main page: Wikipedia:Manual of Style/Biography § Titles of people
+Main page: Wikipedia:Manual of Style/Capital letters § Titles of people

 Religions, deities, philosophies, doctrines